andgineer/cookiecutter-python-package/README.md

 - In the 'Pages' section, set the source to the gh-pages branch.

 ### Optional Configurations
-- Codecov Token: Add CODECOV_TOKEN to your GitHub Secrets for Codecov integration.
 - Coveralls Integration: Activate your project on Coveralls.

 ## How to use generated project